fangq/mcxcl/mcxlabcl/README.txt

                                 are both integers, denoting the element counts in the x/y dimensions, respectively.
                                 For exp., srcparam1=[10 0 0 4] and srcparam2[0 20 0 5] represent a 4x5 pencil beam array
-                                spanning 10 grids in the x-axis and 20 grids in the y-axis (5-voxel spacing) cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details cfg.srcpattern: see cfg.srctype for details
+                                spanning 10 grids in the x-axis and 20 grids in the y-axis (5-voxel spacing) source types marked with [*] can be focused using the focal length parameter (4th element of cfg.srcdir) cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details cfg.srcpattern: see cfg.srctype for details
        cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1]